GaelMariani/NCSSDGproj/README.md

-This repository contains data and code used to obtain results of the paper Mariani et al. (202?) - Co-benefits and trade\_offs between Natural Climate Solution and Sustainable Development Goals in ???.
+This repository contains data and code used to obtain results of the paper Mariani et al. (202?) - Co-benefits and trade\_offs between Natural Climate Solutions and Sustainable Development Goals in ???.

 ## Contents